- Private GROUP TOUR (COSTS) is one hour long for this Sons of Zion Cemetery walking tour. Also a one hour indoor presentation can be given.

 Rodphey Sholom Cemetery and Synagogue

 Rabbi Judah Leib Forer is buried in the other Jewish Cemetery of Chicopee.
 He is buried in a mausoleum along with his wife.
 This Rodphey Sholom Cemetery like the Sons of Zion Cemetery belongs to a Holyoke religious institution – Rodphey Sholom Synagogue.
 The synagogue is at the corner of Northampton Street and Forer Avenue.
 The cemetery is on the upper section of Pendleton Avenue also in Chicopee.
 Forer was rabbi for both synagogues for 25 years.
 Rodphey Sholom Synagogue practices Orthodoxy whereas the Sons of Zion Synagogue practices Reform.
-The Rodphey Sholom Synagogue was moved from Park Avenue to Northampton Street in 1953.
-Its origins as a congregation are from 1896 and they celebrated their services at a beautiful building in South Holyoke.
-Their predecessor organization was a brotherhood group that started in Holyoke in 1891.
+The Rodphey Sholom Synagogue was moved from Park Avenue to Northampton Street in September of 1953.
+(On March 10 1951 this new synagogue was proposed.)
+Its origins as a congregation are from 1896 but they did not have a formal synagogue yet.
+In 1902 they celebrated their services at a building in South Holyoke on Main Street.
+Within the year they had a beautiful synagogue built for themselves on Park Avenue at the corner with Adams Street.
+Their predecessor organization was a brotherhood group that started in Holyoke in 1891 – Agudas Achim.
+Before 1891 the Jews in the area would go to Springfield to celebrate their religion.
+To give you a few numbers in 1890 there were 5 Jewish families in Holyoke and all were of German descent.
+A mere dozen years later there were 100 Jewish families in Holyoke and all were of German, Russian, and Polish descent and all lived in South Holyoke.

 stop 7 – Epstein (part B)